-Note: Beginning in the fall 2011 the GRE has a new scoring system.
-The score scale has changed from a 200 – 800 score to 130 – 170 score for the Verbal and Quantitative tests.
-The previous unconditional score for FSU was combined score of 800 (conditional score = 700).
-This was based on a Quantitative score of 460 and Verbal score of 340 (340+460 = 800).
-These scores equal scores of 142 on the new scoring system.
-This results in the new unconditional acceptance score equaling 284 (new conditional score equals 277).
-The 460 and 340 scores equaled the same percentile ranking for their respective sub –tests, in the new scoring system a 142 on the verbal is the same percentile as a 142 on the quant.
+Note: Beginning in Fall, 2011, the score scale for the GRE has changed from a 200 – 800 score to a 130 – 170 score for the Verbal and Quantitative tests.
+The previous unconditional score for Fairmont State University was a combined score of 800 (conditional score = 700) based on a Quantitative score of 460 and Verbal score of 340 (340 + 460 = 800).
+These scores are equivalent to 142 on the new scoring system.
+The new unconditional acceptance score is 284 (new conditional score is 277).
+The previous 460 and 340 scores equaled the same percentile ranking for the respective subtests; in the new scoring system, a score of 142 on the verbal section is the same percentile as a score of 142 on the quantitative section.

 Certification Program Admission Requirements

 Applicants for any certification program (M.Ed. or M.A.T.) must have a GPA of 2.75 or higher.
 This includes all transcripts from all previous degrees and matriculation.
 The provision for calculating the last 60 credit hours noted in General University Graduate Studies Admissions Requirements above do not apply to certificate programs.

 All applicants admitted to a graduate program leading to certification are required to complete all field and clinical components in a West Virginia public school.

 Note: M.A.T. content condition – Candidates applying to the M.A.T. program must have:

 Exercise Science, Fitness and Wellness Program Admission Requirements

 Applicants for the M.Ed. in Exercise Science, Fitness and Wellness may have to meet prerequisite course requirements as part of admissions.